notacoderr/1vs1/README.md

 ### 1vs1 plugin by Minifixio, edited by Zeao.

-## PUBLIC SERVER
-IP - voidminigamespe.pocketmine.live
-Port - 19132

 ### Description:
-You want to make 1vs1s on your MCPE server ?
-This plugin is for you !
+Do you want to make 1vs1 matches on your MCPE server?
+Then this plugin is for you!

-Cool things:
+## Features
 -> Multi arenas system
 -> Auto queue management
 -> Statistics signs